Accessing data in Visual Studio

 There is no requirement to use any of these technologies.
 In some scenarios, especially where performance is critical, you can simply use a DataReader object to read from the database and copy the values that you need into a collection object such as List<T>.

-C++ applications that connect to SQL Server should use the Microsoft® ODBC Driver 13.1 for SQL Server in most cases.
-If the servers are linked, then OLE DB is necessary and for that you use the SQL Server Native Client.
+C++ applications that connect to SQL Server should use the SQL Server Native Client.
 You can access other databases by using ODBC or OLE DB drivers directly.
 ODBC is the current standard database interface, but most database systems provide custom functionality that can't be accessed through the ODBC interface.
 OLE DB is a legacy COM data-access technology that is still supported but not recommended for new applications.
-For more information, see Data Access in Visual C++.
+For more information, see Data Access.

 C++ programs that consume REST services can use the C++ REST SDK.